 Install the tracking code snippet into the footer of your application just before the </body> tag. (this ensures the code will appear on each page, be the last to load, & have the least impact on performance).

 Selecting Custom Variables

 Custom variables are user attributes that are pushed from your web app to UserIQ.
 Custom variables are used to segment and hone in on specific demographics in order to better analyze their behavior.
 This kind of laser-focused targeting helps design highly personalized engagements.
 We currently do not have any limit on the number of custom variables that you can pass into UserIQ.
 However, we consider having up to 20 custom variables as optimal.

 Not all platforms work the same and their user behavior is unique.
 Configure UserIQ to suit your application.
-Go to Site Settings to configure the dashboard, thresholds, filter your data, set campaign throttle, view the customer variables being passed and manage access to UserIQ.
+Go to Site Settings to configure the dashboard, thresholds, filter your data, set engagement throttle, view the customer variables being passed and manage access to UserIQ.

 The on-boarding process covers multiple sessions on how to configure and utilize the UserIQ platform to maximize ROI within your application.

 UserIQ gathers user intelligence through feature adoption, endless segmentation possibilities, and tracking user activity.
 Learn how to setup and view the information below.